-This article contains affiliate Links (info on the Disclosure page).
-If you purchase using my link, I get a commission at no extra cost to you.
+If you purchase through them, I get a commission at no extra cost to you (Disclosure).

-About Thingvellir National Park Iceland
+Why visit Thingvellir National Park in Iceland?

 Thingvellir (Þingvellir) is a UNESCO World Heritage site of historical (ref 1152), cultural, and geological importance in southwestern Iceland.
-It is one of the most popular tourist destinations in Iceland with mountains, rivers, lake, waterfall and fault lines.
+It is one of the most popular tourist destinations in Iceland with mountains, rivers, lake, waterfalls and fault lines.

-Geologically, it is a series of huge fissures in the earth’s crust caused by the rifting of the North American and Eurasian Plate.
+Geologically, it is a series of huge fissures in the earth’s crust caused by the rifting of the North American and Eurasian Plates.
 It created beautiful rock features.
 The largest fault line, Almannagjá, looks like a canyon and is home to the Oxararfoss waterfall.
 Some of the fissures are full of clear water.
 Nikulásargjá, a.k.a.
 Peningagjá (“coin fissure”), is filled with coins at its bottom.
 And the Silfra fissure is the one where you can dive.

 Historically, it is the site where parliament was established in the year 930 (said to be the founding of the nation of Iceland) and remained there until 1798.